HamzaLTUC/Reading_Notes-201/Read09.md

 Form Controls:

-1.adding text : text, password input, text area.
+1. adding text: text, password input, text area.

-2.
-3. Making choices: such as radio button ,checkboxes ,Drop-down boxes .
+1. Making choices: such as radio button ,checkboxes ,Drop-down boxes .

-4.
-5.Submititng forms: such as Subscribe , image, button .
+1. Submititng forms: such as Subscribe , image, button .

-Form Structure:
+• Form Structure:
 `<form>` element should always carry the action attribute and will usually have a method and id attribute too.